 Manufacturing leaders face constant pressure to optimize operations while maintaining production schedules.
-Disconnected systems create operational blind spots—cameras that don't communicate with MES/ERP systems, safety data isolated from production metrics—making it challenging to achieve comprehensive plant visibility.
+Disconnected systems create operational blind spots—cameras that don't communicate with MES/ERP systems, safety data isolated from production metrics—making it a barrier to achieving full plant visibility.

 The good news?
-Connecting AI cameras to your existing MES and ERP systems doesn't have to disrupt your operations.
-With the right approach, you can transform those disconnected data silos into a unified system that actually helps you hit your OEE targets, reduce changeover times, and maintain zero-harm safety standards—all without the complexity of a major system overhaul.
+Connecting AI cameras to your existing MES and ERP systems doesn't have to interrupt your operations.
+With the right approach, you can turn those disconnected data silos into a unified system that helps you hit your OEE targets, reduce changeover times, and support safety initiatives—all without the complexity of a major system overhaul.

 To set context, it is important to clarify the systems involved.
 Manufacturing Execution Systems (MES) manage live production operations on your shop floor, while Enterprise Resource Planning (ERP) systems handle broader business processes like inventory, orders, and financials.
 AI cameras with video analytics capabilities can bridge the gap between what's happening on your production floor and what your systems know about it—but only if they're properly integrated.

-The challenge isn't just technical.
-It's about managing change across multiple shifts, ensuring your teams adopt new processes, and maintaining production schedules while implementing new technology.
-When done wrong, technology integration becomes another source of operational headaches.
+The main obstacle isn't just technical.
+It's about managing change across multiple shifts, ensuring your teams adopt new processes, and maintaining production schedules while deploying new technology.
+When done wrong, technology unification becomes another source of operational headaches.
 When done right, it becomes your competitive advantage.

 The hidden cost of disconnected systems